The Gaslight Anthem's Brian Fallon Just Wants a Normal Person Life

 Videos by VICE

-We turn onto Cookman Avenue, a shoreline-adjacent street which Fallon once memorialised in the song “Blue Jeans & White T-Shirts.”
+We turn onto Cookman Avenue, a shoreline-adjacent street which Fallon once memorialized in the song “Blue Jeans & White T-Shirts.”
 But the trip is less of a hero’s parade and more like a visit to a cemetery.
 Fallon no longer seems to feel at home in the area, or perhaps the problem is that he feels too at home, with everyone knowing his name.
-He now resides 32 kilometres inland in Monmouth County, a place where he gets a lot fewer autograph requests.
+He now resides 20 miles inland in Monmouth County, a place where he gets a lot fewer autograph requests.

 As we sit down at a restaurant in town, there’s a vague look of recognition from one of the waitresses.
 It’s tough to mistake Fallon, with his full sleeves of tattoos and the Eric Clapton lyric, “Bell bottom blues, you made me cry” inked on his neck.
 The small anchor tattoo at the base of his throat looks as though it was strategically placed to accentuate the plain white v-necks he is so fond of.
 He has a 1950s Americana vibe to him, like a walking Norman Rockwell painting.